mhedenus/on_graphs_and_models/README.md

 - If there is any standard in the PG world it is the exchange file format [__GraphML__](http://graphml.graphdrawing.org).
 Fortunately, GraphML is a XML application that is specified by a XML Schema.
 GraphML has a very mathematical point of view and uses the terms 'node', 'edge' and 'attribute'.
-(Unfortunately, GraphML renders unnecessary technical limitations.
-For example, the node identifier is limited to the XML datatype `NMTOKEN` which prohibits you from using an URI as node identifier.)

 - [__Apache TinkerPop__](https://tinkerpop.apache.org/) is a Java graph API and framework that is supported by many PG products.
 It uses the terms 'vertex', 'edge' and 'property'.

-- The classical paper of Peter Chen on the [__Entity-Relationship Model (ER)__](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.526.369&rep=rep1&type=pdf) provides a "unified view of data".
-Obviously, this essay is highly influenced by the ER concept and its universal claims.
+- The classical paper of Peter Chen on the [__Entity-Relationship Model (ER)__](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.526.369&rep=rep1&type=pdf) provides a unified view of data.
 The ER model uses the terms 'entity', 'relationship' and 'attribute' .